nmeurer/inkscape2gcode/README.md

 # inkscape2gcode

-An optimized version of the JTP Laser-Tool for use with 3D-Printers
+An optimized version of the JTP Laser-Tool Inkscape extension for use with 3D-Printers

 ## Features compared to the JTP Laser-Tool
 - added a X, Y and Z offset function